 The disruptive and brilliant Bookouture decided to publish my debut novel, and then three more and counting.
-My fourth book will be out in 2021.
+My fourth book came out in 2022.

-I live in Wanstead, with my fiancé.
+I live in Wanstead.
 I am vegetarian and teetotal, but I’m much more fun than that combination makes me sound.